“Every house guest brings you happiness. Some when they arrive, and some when they are leaving” Confucious

 How to be a good houseguest: Say thank you

 Want to be invited back?
 Make a conscious effort to be an outstanding guest.
 Good communication is essential at the start and throughout your stay.
 Show your gratitude before during and after your visit.
-Be helpful, flexible and considerate, and follow house rules.
-And don’t forget to pitch in financially, quietly and tactfully.
-Simply put, follow these guidelines about how to be a good houseguest to help ensure a smooth visit.
+Be helpful, flexible, and considerate, and follow house rules.
+And don’t forget to pitch in financially, quietly, and tactfully.
+Simply put, follow these guidelines about how to be a good guest to help ensure a smooth visit.
 Many of these tips seem like common sense, but it’s surprising how many stories we hear about “bad houseguests”.

 You may also enjoy these articles: